modevar/modevar.github.io/_pages/program.md

 The talk aims to shed light on potential solutions to the current challenge.
 Should we opt for an extensible language framework or define “the one and only” language?
 Our intention is to contribute to the discussion, emphasizing the role researchers can play in bringing a meaningful standard for variability modeling into existence.

 Join us for an engaging exploration of the complex task of creating meaningful standards for variability modeling in product line engineering.

+### Biography
+Prof. Dr. Danilo Beuche works as VP of Strategy and Go-to-Market at PTC.
+He is the former CEO and co-founder of pure-systems, a software company that created pure::variants, a software developed for the implementation of product line technologies in embedded software systems.
+Danilo began his career in the field of embedded operating systems and software families in the mid-90s.
+His research on tool development for feature-based software development at the University of Magdeburg ultimately led to the establishment of pure-systems in 2001.
+Additionally, since 2016, he is serving as an honorary professor at the Institute for Information Systems (IWI) at the University of Leipzig.

 ## Accepted Papers
 * Rick Rabiser **Industry Adoption of UVL: What We Will Need**